AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/batch/configure-prospect-audience-destination.md

 ## Overview {#overview}

-This page describes how to use Destination SDK to configure a file-based destination with custom [file formatting options](configure-file-formatting-options.md) and a custom [file name configuration](../../functionality/destination-configuration/batch-configuration.md#file-name-configuration) to activate [prospect audiences](/help/destinations/ui/activate-prospect-audiences.md).
+This page describes how to use Destination SDK to configure a file-based destination with custom [file formatting options](configure-file-formatting-options.md) and a custom [file name configuration](../../functionality/destination-configuration/batch-configuration.md#file-name-configuration) to export [prospect audiences](/help/destinations/ui/activate-prospect-audiences.md).
 The examples in this guide describe how to export audiences of prospect profiles to an Amazon S3 location.

 You can also set up STFP or other storage locations to export prospect audiences.
 The important part to remember is to add the snippet below to the destination configuration in [step 2](#create-destination-configuration) to enable the [workflow to export prospect audiences](/help/destinations/ui/activate-prospect-audiences.md) to the destination.